LibreSolar/mppt-1210-hus/manual/6-specifications.md

 **Standards**

-Power and function              EN/IEC 62509,
+Power and function              EN/IEC 62509,           Tested in non-certified lab only
                                 EN/IEC 62093
 ------------------------------  ----------------------- ------------------------------------